citizensadvice/design-system/README.md

 Most simple Design System Javascript components can be used by simply including them as part of your main bundle.

 For the more complex components we are providing them as a systemjs bundle - this allows us to package each component as a single file.
-If your projecy has requirements for a different module format please get in contact via slack so that we can discuss your needs and work on a solution.
+If your project has requirements for a different module format please get in contact via slack so that we can discuss your needs and work on a solution.

 Instructions for using System-JS can be found here: https://github.com/systemjs/systemjs